sfu-bigdata/bd-glossary/Glossary.md

 ### CLUSTERING

 Clustering is a task in [machine learning](#MACHINE-LEARNING) that groups examples or points to optimize some measure of distance among or similarity within groups of points, or so-called clusters, to uncover information about hidden structure in the data.
-As opposed to [classification](#CLASSIFICATION) clustering does not require labelled training data and is a type of unsupervised learning.
+As opposed to [classification](#CLASSIFICATION), clustering does not require labelled training data, which is called unsupervised learning.

 ### COMPUTING WITH DATA